-The ADT7516/ADT7517/ADT7519 can measure the temperature of one external diode sensor or diode-connected transistor.
+The ADT7518 can measure the temperature of one external diode sensor or diode-connected transistor.

-The forward voltage of a diode or diode-connected transistor, operated at a constant current, exhibits a negative temperature coefficient of about $-2 \text{ mV/}^{\circ}\text{C}$ .
-Unfortunately, because the absolute value of VBE varies from device to device, and individual calibration is required to null this out, the technique is unsuitable for mass production.
+The forward voltage of a diode or diode-connected transistor, operated at a constant current, exhibits a negative temperature coefficient of about $-2 \text{ mV/}^{\circ}\text{C}$.
+Unfortunately, because the absolute value of V{BE} varies from device to device, and individual calibration is required to null this out, the technique is unsuitable for mass production.

-The technique used in the ADT7516/ADT7517/ADT7519 is to measure the change in $V{BE}$ when the device is operated at two different currents.
+The technique used in the ADT7518 is to measure the change in $V{\mbox{\tiny BE}}$ when the device is operated at two different currents.
 This is given by where:

-$$\Delta V{BE} = KT / q \times \ln(N)$$
+$\Delta V{BE} = KT / q \times \ln(N)$

-K is Boltzmann's constant. q is the charge on the carrier.
-T is the absolute temperature in kelvins.
+K is Boltzmann's constant.

+- q is the charge on the carrier. - T is the absolute temperature in kelvins.

 N is the ratio of the two currents.

-Figure 45 shows the input signal conditioning used to measure the output of an external temperature sensor.
+Figure 41 shows the input signal conditioning used to measure the output of an external temperature sensor.
 This figure shows the external sensor as a substrate transistor, provided for temperature monitoring on some microprocessors, but it could equally well be a discrete transistor.

-If a discrete transistor is used, the collector will not be grounded, and should be linked to the base.
+If a discrete transistor is used, the collector is not grounded and should be linked to the base.
 If a PNP transistor is used, the base is connected to the D- input and the emitter to the D+ input.
 If an NPN transistor is used, the emitter is connected to the D- input and the base to the D+ input.
 A 2N3906 is recommended as the external transistor.